Storyboard-fm/lambda-dynamic-ephemeral-storage-example/README.md

 A simple example repo that demonstrates the dynamic ephemeral storage solution for AWS Lambda outlined in the corresponding Storyboard Dev Blog post.

+The "dynamic" nature of this is possible because of the [Serverless Framework](https://www.serverless.com/)

+If feasible, I will build this into a [Serverless Framework plugin](https://www.serverless.com/plugins).
+Please [get in touch](mailto:ryan@storyboard.fm) if you're interested.

 ## Usage

 ### Deployment